2019-20 CCA Grants

 Vivian Lin

-A fantasy fungal landscape created in collaboration with the Carnegie Mellon that engages with knitting fabrication technology to explore themes of ecofeminism, romance, and the tension between domestic spaces and forces of nature.
+A fantasy fungal landscape created in collaboration with the Carnegie Mellon Textiles Lab that engages with knitting fabrication technology to explore themes of ecofeminism, romance, and the tension between domestic spaces and forces of nature.

 Richard Valitutto